Brazilian S&T Minister compliments Dr Jitendra for successful Amazonia launch by ISRO

 Referring to the Prime Minister’s revolutionary decision to “unlock” India’s Space Technology to private players for the first time after independence, Dr. Jitendra Singh said that this will bring ‘ease of living’, ‘ease of environment’ and ‘ease of humanity’.
 The Minister said, while India began its Space journey much after several other countries, but today we are in a position to provide inputs from Mangalyaan and Chandrayaan to the premier institutions of the world like the NASA of the USA.

 In his address, Brazilian Minister of Science, Technology and Innovation, Marcos Pontes said that India- Brazil joint venture in Space Technology will offer new opportunities for companies and will help create new jobs.
-He said that Amazonia-1 is an optical earth observation satellite and is intended to provide remote sensing images to observe and monitor deforestation, to improve the real-time detection system of deforestation in Brazil, especially in the Amazonia region, and to monitor the diversified agriculture throughout the country.
 The Minister said that new satellite would open the door for multiple business, trade and governmental opportunities.
 Brazil has also requested India’s support in procurement of material and systems for its launch vehicle programme.

 Brazilian S&T Minister compliments Dr Jitendra for successful Amazonia launch by ISRO